tpm2-software/tpm2-tools/man/tpm2_dictionarylockout.1.md

 # DESCRIPTION

-**tpm2_dictionarylockout**(1) - setup dictionary-attack-lockout parameters or clear dictionary-attack-lockout state, if any passwd option is missing, assume NULL.
+**tpm2_dictionarylockout**(1) - setup dictionary-attack-lockout parameters or clear dictionary-attack-lockout state, if any password option is missing, assume NULL.

 # OPTIONS